jschnab/systems_design/instagram/README.md

 * `followed_id`: text
 * `creation_timestamp`: timestamp

-The partition size of `user_follows` depends on how many people a user follows.
+The partition size of `user_follows` depends on how many people a user follows, and is estimated to be 10^2 on average.

 Table `images_by_user`: